dhruvji/fastapi_refactor/docs/en/docs/how-to/extending-openapi.md

 By default, what the method `.openapi()` does is check the property `.openapi_schema` to see if it has contents and return them.

-If it doesn't, it generates them using the utility function at `fastapi.openapi.utils.get_openapi`.
+If it doesn't, it generates them using the utility function at `fastapi.openapi.get_utils.get_openapi`.

 And that function `get_openapi()` receives as parameters: